-First, therefore, PG&E should take all practicable measures, as expeditiously as possible, to recharacterize AB 1054-related fire risk mitigation CWIP expenditures as rate-based expenditures, so as to capture maximal rate-payer savings.
-If, after taking such measures, PG&E has less than \$1.4 billion of AB 1054 capital expenditures in rate base at the time of issuance of the Recovery Bonds, PG&E is authorized to finance AB 1054 capital expenditures temporarily recorded as CWIP.
+Therefore, PG&E should take all practicable measures, as expeditiously as possible, to recharacterize AB 1054-related fire risk mitigation CWIP expenditures as rate-based expenditures, so as to capture maximal ratepayer savings.
+If, after taking such measures, PG&E has less than \$1.385 billion of AB 1054 capital expenditures in service in rate base at the time of issuance of the Recovery Bonds, PG&E is authorized to finance AB 1054 capital expenditures temporarily recorded as CWIP.

-Second, § 8386.3(e) should be construed to refer solely to the first \$5 billion of wildfire mitigation capital expenditures for electric utility infrastructure, and therefore, consistent with the Initial AB 1054 Capital Expenditure Decision, we approve the exclusion of common plant expenditures from the wildfire capital expenditures that PG&E will be financed using securitization in this proceeding pursuant Article 5.8.
+Second, § 8386.3(e) should be construed to refer solely to the first \$5 billion of wildfire mitigation capital expenditures for electric utility infrastructure, and therefore, consistent with the Initial AB 1054 Capital Expenditure Decision, we approve the exclusion of common plant expenditures from the wildfire capital expenditures that PG&E will be financing using securitization in this proceeding pursuant Article 5.8.

-Third, as required by Article 5.8, the Fixed Recovery Charges and any FRTAs shall be nonbypassable and recovered from existing and future Consumers in PG&E's Service Territory, other than Consumers in Exempt Fixed Recovery Charge Customer Classes.
-89 Regarding how the Fixed Recovery Charges and any FRTAs would be allocated, this will be as previously adopted by the Commission in the Initial AB 1054 Capital Expenditure Decision.
+Third, as required by Article 5.8, the Fixed Recovery Charges and any FRTAs shall be nonbypassable and recovered from existing and future Consumers in PG&E's Service Territory, other than Consumers in Exempt Fixed Recovery Charge Customer Classes.90 Regarding how the Fixed Recovery Charges and any FRTAs would be allocated, this will be as previously adopted by the Commission in the Previous AB 1054 Capital Expenditure Decisions.
 In brief, the agreed-upon inter-class allocation mechanism applies a two-step allocation process to determine a weighted average of distribution allocation factors and equal percent of total revenue.
 That mechanism allocates revenue in proportion to each class's share of total revenue, with generation revenue imputed for Direct Access and Community Choice Aggregation customers.
 The allocation methodology will be set at issuance for the life of the Recovery Bonds, with adjustments to the initial allocation factors for sales changes as necessary to collect the revenue requirement.

-^{89 §§ 850(}b)(7), 850(b)(8) and 850.1(b).
+90 §§ 850(b)(7), 850(b)(8) and 850.1(b).

-Fourth, the treatment of CARE/FERA customers shall be in accord with \$ 739.1(c) and \$ 739.12(b).
+Fourth, consistent with the Previous AB 1054 Capital Expenditure Decisions, the treatment of CARE/FERA Customers shall be in accord with § 739.1(c) and § 739.12(b).91